 To graduate with a B.A. degree in Chemistry, the student must be in the College of Letters and Science and must have satisfied general University requirements, the American Cultures requirement, and College of Letters and Science requirements in addition to the major requirements.
-Detailed information about these requirements is available in the General Catalog and Earning Your Degree: A Guide for Students in the College of Letters and Science.
+Detailed information about these requirements is available in the General Catalog or on the Letters and Science website: ls.berkeley.edu.